ruckertm/HINT/README.md

 Setup
 -----
-copy files from examples/*.hnt to Download Folder on Android Device
+- copy files from examples/*.hnt to Download Folder on Android Device (if you can't access the Download Folder, send all files via email and download them on your device)

-(if you can't access the Download Folder, send all files via email and download them on your device)
+- give app permission to access storage on Android Device